|Goa Sausages - Choris|

 4. Grind the following ingredients in the 2 cups of vinegar, and once you have a fine paste add 1 cup of the optional Palm Feni to the mix if you have it.
 2 cups (500ml) vinegar (Goa or Red wine), 80 red chilies (Kashmiri), 200 gms garlic, 200 gms ginger, 1 tbsp cumin, 2 tsp turmeric, 25 cloves and 2.5" cinnamon.

 5. Mix the dried meat with the masala and let it marinate for a day or two.
+Note: If you're not going to stuff the meat into casings, you can either bottle or ziplock the meat and store/freeze it at this point.

 7. Stuff the marinated meat in casing and dry well for a few days.
 Split the sausages into 1 pound batches.
 I zip-lock and freeze them for use as required.